 There aren't a heck of a lot of amusement parks or water parks in tiny Delaware.
-Below, I list the parks that are operating in the state.
+Below, we list the parks that are operating in the state.
 If you're looking for theme parks, fuggedaboutit.
-(There is a distinction to be made; read my article, "What is the Difference Between a Theme Park and an Amusement Park?")

 In addition to the wet rides, Jungle Jim's also has mini-golf, bumper boats, batting cages, and a cafe.

 Killens Pond State Water Park in Felton: The small outdoor water park is located in Killens Pond State Park.
 It includes a large, zero-depth entry pool with a fountain and a lily pad walk, a baby pool with some small slides, and a tot lot with a water curtain, small enclosed slide, and a few other features.